AI4EPS/homepage/classes/ml4earth/docs/seismic_event_format2.md

 [^1]: which data point in the event origin time)

-## phase_picks.csv format:

-The phase_pick.csv file lists the attrs information of h5 files, which makes it easy to select training data.
+## Phase pick format in the *phase_picks* folder:

+Fhe file name should be the same as the hdf5 file.
 We recommand use comma (,) as the delimiter of the CSV file.

+- File name:  ci38443183.csv
-- Headers: event_id,station_id,phase_index,phase_time,phase_score,phase_type
+- Headers: station_id,phase_index,phase_time,phase_score,phase_type
-- dtype: str,str,int,str,float,str
+- dtype: str,int32,str,float32,str
-  - e.g.:38443183,CI.RJOB..EH,3000,2019-07-04T17:33:520000+00:00,0.98,P
+  - e.g.:CI.RJOB..EH,,3000,2019-07-04T17:33:520000+00:00,0.98,P

 ## stations.json format: